TYPES OF PAIN

 INJURY

 Injury generally involves some kind of damage or harm to the body.
 Injuries are generally caused accidentally but can seriously impact someone’s quality of life.
-It is important to realise that while the great majority of injuries (especially those occurring at the workplace) are physical, psychological conditions can also arise as the result of a work-related incident.
+It is important to realise that while the great majority of injuries (especially those occurring at the workplace) are physical, psychological injury can also arise as the result of a work-related incident.

 ARTHRITIS